CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 .. admonition:: Task

-   **Start a new project, and select the template called** *Read external LM75 temperature sensor using I\ :sup:`2`\ C master*. **The code below should now be available to you.
+   **Start a new project, and select the template called** *Read external LM75 temperature sensor using I2C master*. **The code below should now be available to you.
 Compile it and try it on your board.
 You will need to catch the serial output to read the temperature.**

 .. code-block:: c